fiumad/Advanced-Computer-Systems/proj3/README.md

 ![32K Block Size, Latency Plot](./plots/latency_block_size_32k.png)
 ![32K Block Size, Bandwidth Plot](./plots/bandwidth_block_size_32k.png)

 Once again our data continues to follow the same trends we saw from the past two block sizes examined.
-Our latencies once again increased greatly, and our bandwidths are starting to slightly decrease (~850MB/s peak as compared to ~1100MB/s peak for 16k block size).
+Our latencies once again increased greatly, and our peak bandwidths  slightly decrease (~850MB/s peak as compared to ~1100MB/s peak for 16k block size).

 ### 128k Block Size

 ![128K Block Size, Latency Plot](./plots/latency_block_size_128k.png)
 ![128K Block Size, Bandwidth Plot](./plots/bandwidth_block_size_128k.png)

+Finally, here we see that our latencies are at their highest, and our bandwidth remains largely similar to previous block sizes.
+This is expected as the SSD is being bombarded with large requests that take longer to process, but once complete lots of data has been transferred to or from the device.
+Our peak bandwidth here is over 1200MB/s.